Cutaneous fold theory, evolution and pathology

 Stretch marks can often be observed as parallel grooves in the skin.

-This parallelism and their generally vertical orientation only validate the fact that they are folds.
+This parallelism, as well as their generally vertical orientation, only validate the fact that they are folds.

 Stretch marks can be groomed away using pressure strokes.

-• Varicose veins - Blood flow obstructed by folds
+• Varicose veins - Folds obstruct the blood flow

 Folds hamper blood circulation.

-When the skin gets folded, the blood vessels that flow within it get folded also; they are flattened and crushed.
+When the skin is folded, the blood vessels within it are also folded; they are flattened and crushed.

-At the point where the folding occurs, the veins enlarge because the blood can't go forward anymore.
+At the point where the folding occurs, the veins widen because the blood can no longer flow.

 The blockage causes the formation of a reservoir of blood that can be unattractive.